Touch Trauma Therapy

 Why roots of a tree?

 Like the roots you see above, we have a complex nervous system deep within our bodies.
 These roots hold our experiences via feeling and sensation.
-Memories via feeling and sensation are imprinted on this system that lives in our bodies.
-The body is so smart and remembers all that it can in an effort to help us survive, but not to just survive, but to enjoy and experiences good things too.
-This network also holds all the health and wellness we need.
+Memories are imprinted like a fingerprint on the nervous system within our bodies.
+The body is so intelligent to remember all it can in an effort to help us survive AND thrive.
+It not only catalogs the negative, but the positive light bursts of our lives too.
+This network holds the survival energy, health and wellness we need to be fully present in our lives with all the emotions and sensations a human can experience.

 The brain receives the information from this root system held within our bodies.
-Instead of working only with what the brain has concluded, why not work with the roots of the system itself.
+Instead of working only with what the brain has “concluded,” why not work with the roots of the system itself?
 Here we can touch into the truth of what the body is holding and is working so hard to communicate.
-Touch has the ability to support movement of whatever may be stuck and to help the system to conclude unfinished business.
+Touch has the ability to support movement of whatever may be stuck psychically, physically and emotionally in order to help the system to conclude unfinished business.
 Elements of ourselves that are hidden can come forward when working with the body through supportive and safe touch.
-This work is organic and a process of discovery that the therapist can support alongside you.
+This work is organic and a process of discovery that the therapist can support alongside each client.